PhD or MA in Physiology or Biophysics

-The qualifying examination is given at the end of the second semester within the 2nd year for PhD students.
-MD/PhD, post-master’s, and some transfer students in the PhD program have the option of taking the qualifying examination at the end of the second semester of the first year.
+The qualifying examination is given at the end of the second semester within the second year for PhD students.
+MD/PhD, post-MA, and some transfer students in the PhD program have the option of taking the qualifying examination at the end of the second semester of the first year.
 Administration of the qualifying examination will be overseen by the SAAC.
 Program faculty members serve on the qualifying examination committees on a rotating basis.
 The two-part exam consists of:

 Both the written and oral portion of the qualifying exam must be passed in order for a student to continue in the PhD program.
 Students who fail either the oral or the written portion of the exam (or both) can retake that portion of the exam once in order to achieve a passing score.
-Master’s students do not take the qualifying examination.
+MA students do not take the qualifying examination.

-There is no strict formula for acceptance to the programs and many factors go into the Admissions Committee’s decisions.
+There is no strict formula for acceptance to the programs, and many factors go into the Admissions Committee’s decisions.
 The programs seek students from a wide range of backgrounds including physics, chemistry, biochemistry, biology, and medical sciences.

 The Steering Committee and the SAAC Chair work jointly to supervise the appointment of faculty to run the departmental seminar series and plan the departmental retreat.
 Student Seminar Days are organized by faculty members who are running the department seminar series in a given year.

-The Student Admissions and Affairs Committee (SAAC)
+The Student Admissions & Affairs Committee (SAAC)